Easily Make a Pie Chart in R

 Utilizing the ggplot2 Package

-package is one of the most versatile packages in R for data visualization.
+The ggplot2 package is one of the most versatile packages in R for data visualization.
 It implements the grammar of graphics, a coherent system for describing and building graphs.
-With ggplot2
+With ggplot2, pie charts are transformed versions of bar charts, which can be created using the geom_bar function.

 library(ggplot2)